actionhero/actionhero-tutorial/readme.md

 actionhero is a node.js package.
 Be sure you have node.js (version >= 8.0.0) installed.
 Node now also comes with [npm](http://npmjs.org), the node package manager.
 You can get node from [nodejs.org](http://nodejs.org/) if you do not have it.

 This guide was written on OSX 10.8  It should be appropriate for any version of OSX > 10.6.
-It should also work on most Linux distributions (Ubuntu, CentOs).
-The concepts presented here should also be appropriate for windows users, but many of the "Getting Started" commands will not work as transcribed here.
+It should also work on most Linux distributions (Ubuntu, CentOs, Fedora, etc).
+The concepts presented here should also be appropriate for windows users, but many of the "Getting Started" commands will not work as described here.
 If you are looking for help on getting started on Windows, Mark Tucker has [a video tutorial for windows users](http://www.youtube.com/watch?v=PwbuJM03XFc)

 Create a new directory for this project and enter it (in the terminal):